YahooArchive/mojito/docs/dev_guide/topics/mojito_data.rst

 Sharing Data
 ============

-After you get data, your application may need to share that data with client-side code (binders) or other mojits.
+After a mojit gets data, it may need to share that data with binders, templates, or other mojits.
 Mojito provides the ``Data`` addon that allows your mojit controllers and binders to share and access data.
-We'll look at the addon and then look at some use cases with examples.
+Data can also be refreshed in templates using the ``Data`` addon and Handlebars expressions.
+Let's look at the addon and then look at some use cases with examples.

+.. _mojito_data_sharing-data_addon:

 Data Addon
 ----------